hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 It exists hooks can be for all http(s) calls, or for specific type based on CRUD operations.
 Additional it exist the find operations that is a http(s) GET without ID of a specific element.
+Each function that add to the hooks will executed in order.
+Hooks for all methods first, then hooks for specific methodes.

 Each hooks exist for a featherJS service that exposed directly the api endpoints.
 Additional it exist a global hook pattern for the whole application.